Alahel/bulk-crawling/README.md

 ### imports

 Entry-point of import jobs, POST a body with all the required urls to crawl.

 Provide a `batchSize` GET parameter to fine-tune the number of urls sent to each cloud function.

+Provide a `retries` GET parameter to fine-tune the number of retries per crawled sites

+Provide a `timeout` GET parameter to fine-tune the maximum timeout when crawling not responding sites

-Deploy: `gcloud functions deploy imports --runtime nodejs10 --trigger-http --max-instances 1`
+Deploy: `gcloud functions deploy imports --runtime nodejs10 --trigger-http --max-instances 1 --memory 2048MB`

 ### job

 Get the status of the import job.
 Provide a `:id` GET parameter to retrieve metadata about this import.

-Deploy: `gcloud functions deploy job --runtime nodejs10 --trigger-http --max-instances 1`
+Deploy: `gcloud functions deploy job --runtime nodejs10 --trigger-http --max-instances 1 --memory 2048MB`

 ### crawl

 Background cloud function.
 Crawls one or several urls from a pubsub, then uploads the result to a bucket.

-Deploy: `gcloud functions deploy crawl --runtime nodejs10 --trigger-topic crawl_batches --max-instances 1000`
+Deploy: `gcloud functions deploy crawl --runtime nodejs10 --trigger-topic crawl_batches --max-instances 1000 --memory 2048MB`

 ### crawlResult

 Background cloud function.
 Register statistics about the crawling results in the Datastore.

-Deploy: `gcloud functions deploy crawlResult --runtime nodejs10 --trigger-topic crawl_batches_statuses --max-instances 1000`
+Deploy: `gcloud functions deploy crawlResult --runtime nodejs10 --trigger-topic crawl_batches_statuses --max-instances 1000 --memory 2048MB`